mk-fg/clearlooks-phenix-humanity/README.rst

   (sent by "fatrace-run_ -p ~user/.themes/clearlooks-phenix-humanity -f 'WD<>' --
   pkill -QUIT -F /tmp/awf-gtk3.pid" fatrace_ wrapper here).

+  Specify -t/--rebuild-templates option for awf-gtk3-wrapper.py to also rebuild .css files from .tpl.css changes via `css-templater.py`_ script next to it.

 - `GTK+ CSS Overview`_ - outlines what is possible in GTK3 CSS.
 - `GTK+ CSS Properties`_ - reference for all supported CSS properties.
 - `GTK+ Inspector`_ - "CSS" tab there allows to easily paste/override/test theme parts on the fly.